 INKA Consult has authored and researched various reports for international NGOs on the levels, quality, and characteristics of public climate finance provided by developed countries to developing countries for climate action, including:

-e.
+f.
 Climate Adaptation Finance: Fact or Fiction?
 (CARE, 2021) – an international synthesis report of CARE’s adaptation finance tracking project, assessing 112 adaptation projects across six developing countries: Vietnam, Nepal, Ethiopia, Uganda and Ghana.
 View the report here and an article from AFP.

-f.
+g.
 An Analysis of the Climate Finance Reporting of the European Union – including EU and EFTA member states (2021).
-View the report here.
+View the INKA report here.
 With the analysis also featured in two policy briefs produced by ACT Alliance EU: Setting the Standard (January, 2021); and Falling Short (September, 2020).
 View Setting the Standard report here and Falling Short (ACT release here).
 Here article in Spiegel.

-g.
-Report presented at sideevent in COP26 in Glasgow: More space for women’s leadership - Lessons from Nordic Efforts to Integrate Gender Equality in Climate Finance.
+h.
+A report at this link about gender integration in Nordic climate programmes that was launed by ACT at COP28 (4 December 2023).
+This is an update of a report presented at sideevent in COP26 in Glasgow: More space for women’s leadership - Lessons from Nordic Efforts to Integrate Gender Equality in Climate Finance.
 Here Chris presentation in video.

-h.
+i.
 Link to report: Danish Biodiversity-Relevant Development Finance.
 Christopher Roy & Hans Peter Dejgaard.
 INKA Consult (2021).
 See summary from page 4 and a link to article in Politiken 15 juni 2021.

-i.
+j.
 Funding what counts – Assessment of Channels for Increasing Norwegian Climate Finance (Norwegian NGO Forum.
 2020).
 See link

-j.
+k.
 Counting what counts - Analysis of Norwegian Climate Finance and International Climate Finance Reporting.
 (Norwegian NGO Forum, 2017).
 View the report here.

-k.
+m.
 Analysis of Danish climate finance (DanChurchAid, CARE Denmark, Oxfam IBIS, 2017).
 View the report here.

 Since 2017, in teams led by Hans Peter Dejgaard, INKA Consult has contributed with text and data to the Danish government's Biennial Reports to UNFCCC and annual submissions to the European Union, including: